Percolation on High-dimensional Product Graphs: Introduction

-Observe that, in comparison to Theorems \ref{ER thm} and \ref{hypercube thm}, Theorem \ref{product graphs} only gives a qualitative description of the phase transition, in the sense that the largest component in the supercritical regime is shown to be linear in order, but neither its uniqueness nor the leading constant are determined, and the largest component in the subcritical regime is only shown to have sublinear order.
+It is perhaps not unreasonable to expect that percolation on other \emph{high-dimensional graphs} might display similar behaviour.
+Indeed, recently Lichev \cite{L22} considered percolation on high-dimensional product graphs, under the assumption that the \emph{isoperimetric constants} of the base graphs were not shrinking too quickly.
+The \textit{isoperimetric constant} $i(H)$, also known as the Cheeger constant, of a graph $H$ is given by $i(H)=\min_{\begin{subarray}{c}S\subseteq V(H),\\ |S|\le |V(H)|/2\end{subarray}}\frac{e(S, S^C)}{|S|}$.
+Lichev \cite{L22} showed that the component structure of random subgraphs of such graphs undergoes phase transition when $p$ is around $\frac{1}{d}$ where $d\coloneqq d(G)$ is the average degree of the host graph $G$ --- if $p=\frac{1-\epsilon}{d}$, then with probability tending to one as $d$ tends to infinity, the components of $G_p$ are of order $o(|V(G)|)$, and if $p=\frac{1+\epsilon}{d}$, then with probability tending to one as $d$ tends to infinity, there exists a giant component in $G_p$ taking a linear fraction of the vertices.
+Note that this result only gives a \textit{qualitative} description of the phase transition, in the sense that a largest component in the supercritical regime is shown to contain a linear fraction of the vertices, but neither its uniqueness nor the leading constant are determined, and a largest component in the subcritical regime is only shown to have sublinear order.

-This is not quite as strong as the Erd\H{o}s-R\'enyi component phenomenon, which determines the asymptotic order and uniqueness of the giant component in the supercritical regime, as well as bounds the order of the largest and second-largest component in the subcritical and supercritical regime, respectively, as logarithmic in the order of the host graph.

-On the other hand, the assumptions on the base graphs in Theorem \ref{product graphs} are quite mild, requiring only that the isoperimetric constants in the base graphs are not tending to $0$ too quickly (in fact, as will be elaborated in Section \ref{discussion}, in a forthcoming paper \cite{DEKK23} we show that the isoperimetric constants can tend to $0$ even faster).
-It is thus an interesting question as to what additional assumptions, if any, on the structure of the base graphs would be sufficient to ensure that the product graph displays the Erd\H{o}s-R\'enyi component phenomenon after percolation.